SignalK/SensESP/README.md

 ```
 Once you approve the security request, the ESP will do this a few more times, and then it will see the authorization, and will then continue on, and finally start sending data to the Signal K Server.
 (There is an Issue to try to handle this condition more gracefully, but approving the security request on the server solves it, and it happens only once, so for now, that's what we've got.)

+Some additional instructions are available on the [SensESP wiki](https://github.com/SignalK/SensESP/wiki/).

 ## Low-level "wiring"

 This refers to how you actually use the SensESP library to "wire" (in software) a sensor to send its output to the Signal K Server.
 Rather than explain it here, just look at the examples - most of them have a lot of comments that describe how this works.
 Showing is better than telling in this case.